PaulNendick/paulnendick.github.com/_posts/articles/2012-11-05-maya-rosetta-stone.md

 ---

 # Who is this guide for?
 Anyone who uses Autodesk Maya in anger, especially those of us doing so on Linux platforms.
 This list is a living work-in-progress.
 All details have been culled from official documentation, mailing lists, Autodesk support and the occasional reverse engineering.

+Many of these settings and better information can be gleaned by googling for [Autodesk's official docs](http://lmgtfy.com/?q=maya+2013+user+guide) but there are also quite a few items on this page not listed in any official documentation.

-Please share any addendums or corrections using the Feedback at the bottom of the page.
+Please share any updates, addendums or corrections using the Feedback at the bottom of the page.

 -Paul